Gorilla Glue: Health hazards

 Gorilla Glue is harmful if inhaled.
 It is irritating to the eyes, respiratory system, nasal system, and skin.
 If ingested, it may cause gastrointestinal blockage.

 Legal issues

-In 2015, the Federal Trade Commission (FTC) took interest as Gorilla Glue claimed that its product was made in USA.
+In 2015, the Federal Trade Commission (FTC) reviewed Gorilla Glue's claims that its product was made in USA.
 The FTC alleged "that certain labels and marketing materials may have overstated the extent to which Gorilla Glue adhesive products are made in the United States", because many of the raw materials were sourced overseas first.
 Due to Gorilla Glue's stated intent to correct this marketing issue, the FTC decided not to take further action.

 Gorilla Glue Co. started a lawsuit against the Las Vegas-based developer of marijuana strains, GG Strains LLC.
 In October 2017, the companies reached a settlement requiring GG Strains and its licensees to cease using the name Gorilla Glue, any gorilla imagery, and similarities to Gorilla Glue Co. trademarks by September 19, 2018.
 Following this, GG Strains has renamed their product GG or GG4.